bytecodeio/LookerEmbeddedReference-Frontend/README.md

 ## Running in Google AppEngine

 Instead of running this locally, use Google AppEngine to run it in the cloud.
-Follow the directions in [the backend repository README](https://github.com/bytecodeio/LookerEmbeddedReference-Backend#google-appengine-installation)
+Follow the directions in the backend repository README ([node](https://github.com/bytecodeio/LookerEmbeddedReference-Backend#google-appengine-installation-optional), or [java](https://github.com/bytecodeio/LookerEmbeddedReference-Backend-Java/blob/main/README.md#google-appengine-installation-optional))

 ### Other resources: